|

 Here's how the patch itself was welded in.
 The top pic shows the rusty bottom of the cowl, and you can see where the little square brass "Body by Fisher" plaque has been screwed to the cowl. in the middle pic, the new panel is tacked to the cowl In th bottom pic the welds have been ground. |

-The firewall to trans tunnel has been welded in here.
-The panel is rosette welded to the firewall, and has small flanges to weld the floor to (red arrow).
+The filler piece between the firewall and the trans hump has been welded in here.
+The panel is rosette welded to the firewall and has small flanges to which the floor will be welded (red arrow).

 |